“We’re filled with our own rightness, our own autobiography” Covey

 - Empathic (listening with the sole intent to understand)

 Do try this at home and see what happens – let me know.
-There are more suggested actions (as this habit really needs to be learnt through having a crack at it):
+There are more suggested actions (as this habit really needs to be learnt by having a crack at it):

 - Select a relationship where the emotional bank account is in the red.
 Try and really get the other persons perspective.
 Then have a go at level 5 listening next time they are talking.